 A Movement To Reform Fashion

-4-1-20 – PVH (Calvin Klein, Tommy Hilfiger, IZOD, et al) is among the first companies to reverse its decision to cancel orders and agrees to #PayUp to its garment workers in full and on time for clothing that was in production or completed prior to the pandemic.
+PVH (Calvin Klein, Tommy Hilfiger, IZOD, et al) was among the first companies to reverse its decision to cancel orders and agreed to #PayUp to its garment workers in full and on time for clothing that was in production or completed prior to the pandemic.

-7-1-21 – In alignment with its commitment to the Transparency Pledge, PVH discloses all of its tier 1 cut and sew factories gaining the company a yellow slash to acknowledge progress under Go Transparent.
-To receive a “YES” for Go Transparent on the PayUp Fashion Tracker, PVH must a) additionally disclose its tier 2 (fabric mills), tier 3 (yarn and fiber mills) and tier 4 (raw materials) suppliers; b) disclose the wages of the lowest-earning workers at each factory and c) share audit and remediation reports publicly, and make these findings available to the garment workers in the audited factories.
+To receive a “YES” for Go Transparent on the PayUp Fashion Tracker, PVH must additionally disclose its tier 2 (fabric mills), tier 3 (yarn and fiber mills) and tier 4 (raw materials) suppliers; disclose the wages of the lowest-earning workers at each factory and share audit and remediation reports publicly, and make these findings available to the garment workers in the audited factories.

 SIGN ENFORCEABLE CONTRACTS